axsh/sinatra-browse/README.md

 The following parameter validators can only be used for parameters of type `:String`.

-`format` You can pass a regular expression that the string provided must match to.
+`format` The string must match this regular expression.

 ```ruby
 param :alphanumeric, :String, format: /^[0-9A-Za-z]*$/